repalash/threepipe/README.md

   - [GBufferPlugin](#depthnormalbufferplugin) - Pre-rendering of depth and normal buffers in a single pass buffer
   - [GLTFAnimationPlugin](#gltfanimationplugin) - Add support for playing and seeking gltf animations
   - [RenderTargetPreviewPlugin](#rendertargetpreviewplugin) - Preview any render target in a UI panel over the canvas
+  - [FrameFadePlugin](#framefadeplugin) - Post-render pass to smoothly fade to a new rendered frame over time
   - [Rhino3dmLoadPlugin](#rhino3dmloadplugin) - Add support for loading .3dm files
   - [PLYLoadPlugin](#plyloadplugin) - Add support for loading .ply files
   - [STLLoadPlugin](#stlloadplugin) - Add support for loading .stl files